Yaron2334/SystemMonitor/README.md

 New features:

 - Added new boxes, that show your top processes for CPU,GPU and RAM usage.
-(Keep in mind, that Rainmeter will allways show more Usage as it actually does when it is running in the background)
+(Keep in mind, that Rainmeter will allways show more CPU usage than it actually does use, when it is running in the background.)

 Modifications: